polixir/ZOOpt/README.md

-The maintenance of ZOOpt has shift to https://github.com/polixir/ZOOpt .
+The maintenance of ZOOpt has shifted to https://github.com/polixir/ZOOpt .
 The new version is compatible with [Ray](https://github.com/ray-project/ray).

 # ZOOpt